 Bayview Ridge is a unique area with respect to economic development opportunities.
 The growth of industry around the airport has created over 1,000 manufacturing jobs for Skagit County.
 The location is ideally situated for both light and heavy industry, and infrastructure is either already in place or has been planned for.
-The location adjacent to Skagit County's largest airport provides the opportunity for air cargo, aviation business use and commuter service.
+The location adjacent to Skagit County's largest airport provides the opportunity for air cargo and commuter service.

 Development within Bayview Ridge began with the Airport.
-As of 20042008, the 1,817-1,840-acre Port of Skagit County ownership included the 764 acre airport and the adjacent 1,056 acre Bayview Business and Industrial Park.
-The Port continues to negotiate the recently completed the purchase of the small remaining portions of the Runway Protection Zone, thereby complying with the recommendations of the Skagit Regional Airport Land Use Compatibility Study.
+Today, the 1,817 acre Port of Skagit County ownership includes the 761 acre airport and the adjacent 1,056 acre Bayview Business and Industrial Park.
+Based on the Skagit Regional Airport Land Use Compatibility Study, an additional nineteen acres of land at the east end of the runway will need to be acquired by the Port to protect the Runway Protection Zone.

-Within the Port's 1,056060-acre Bayview Business and Industrial Park, 101 acres are already developed and 254-203 acres are planned for development through 20152025.
-The remaining 694-703 acres are not developable, based on either the presence of extensive wetlands and/or the Runway Protection Zone.
-These 694-703 acres are designated as open space.
-Industrial development of the Port's 254-204 acres is accounted for in the allocation of commercial and industrial acreage under Countywide Planning Policy 1.1 (2000) .
-A breakdown of the Port's land use is shown in Table 3-1.
+Within the Port's 1,056-acre Bayview Business and Industrial Park, 108 acres are already developed and 254 acres are planned for development through 2015.
+The remaining 694 acres are not developable, based on either the presence of extensive wetlands and/or the Runway Protection Zone.
+These 694 acres are designated as open space.
+Industrial development of the Port's 254 acres is accounted for in the allocation of commercial and industrial acreage under Countywide Planning Policy 1.1 (2000)1.
+A breakdown of the Port's land use is shown below: